 - A. Upon request, an employee has the right to a union representative at an investigatory interview called by the Employer, if the employee reasonably believes discipline could result.
 An employee may also have a union representative at a pre-disciplinary meeting.
 If the requested representative is not reasonably available, the employee will select another representative who is available.
 Employees seeking representation are responsible for contacting their representative.
 The role of the union representative in an interview is to provide assistance and counsel the employee.
-The exercise of rights in this Article must not interfere with the Employer's right to conduct the investigation. - B. All interviews shall be limited in scope to activities, circumstances, events, conduct or acts which pertain to the incident which is subject to the investigation.
-Nothing in this Section shall prohibit the Employer from questioning the employee about information which is discovered during the course of the interview.

-- BC.
-Employees have a duty to cooperate with a department investigation and to answer all relevant and material questions, provided, employees retain the rights afforded to them by the Constitution of the United States and the State of Washington, as well as all of the protections of the statutes of Washington State and this Collective Bargaining Agreement.
-Employees will answer all questions fully and honestly. - CD.
-Pursuant to an order by the Employer to answer and after providing the employee with their Garrity rights, employees that refuse to answer any questions may be subject to discipline, up to and including termination of employment. - E. If an investigator requests that an employee sign a statement, the employee may review the statement and submit corrections, if any.
-The employee will sign the statement to acknowledge its accuracy when no corrections are necessary or when the investigator revises the statement to accept the employee's corrections.
-Employees who are the subject of an investigatory interview will be informed of the general nature of the allegation(s) before the employee is asked to respond to questions concerning the allegation(s). - F. In accordance with Subsection 31.6 A, adverse material or information related to alleged misconduct that is determined to be false and all such information in situations where the employee has been fully exonerated of wrongdoing will be removed from the employee's personnel file.
+The exercise of rights in this Article must not interfere with the Employer's right to conduct the investigation. - B. Employees have a duty to cooperate with a department investigation and to answer all relevant and material questions, provided, employees retain the rights afforded to them by the Constitution of the United States and the State of Washington, as well as all of the protections of the statutes of Washington State and this Collective Bargaining Agreement.
+Employees will answer all questions fully and honestly. - C. Pursuant to an order by the Employer to answer and after providing the employee with their Garrity rights, employees that refuse to answer any questions may be subject to discipline, up to and including termination of employment.